|This article is part of the FrackSwarm coverage of fracking.|

 In July 2012, Royal Dutch Shell plc and its three partners Korea Gas, Mitsubishi, and PetroChina applied to export up to 24-million tonnes per year of natural gas (a quarter of Canada's output in 2011) for 25 years from the British Columbia coast to Japan, China, and other markets.
 The export terminal is slated for Kitimat, B.C. -- separate from another terminal being built by Apache.
 Shell has declined to estimate the cost of the terminal, but TransCanada has pegged it at $12-billion, plus a $4-billion pipeline.

 Click here for a 2012 list of LNG terminals planned or operating in China, according to data released by the government, China’s three state oil companies, and reports by media.

-Proposed U.S. export terminals
+Proposed and exisiting U.S. regasification and liquefaction terminals

 The U.S. has several LNG receiving and storage facilities but none of the liquefaction equipment required to prepare natural gas for export.
 Many proposed U.S. export terminals are at existing gas import terminals.
 By December 2011, six existing LNG import facilities were seeking export licenses.

 The Obama administration has said it supports in principle US exports of liquefied natural gas, though specific new guidelines on exports await completion of a study by the Department of Energy.
 The DOE is required by law to quickly approve LNG export applications to countries with which the US has free-trade agreements, which constitute the bulk of the pending requests.
 But the DOE is delaying decisions on LNG exports to non-FTA countries -- including China -- until it completes two studies on the domestic impacts of the exports.
 The DOE believes the reports will be completed in 2013.